passkeydeveloper/passkeys.dev/content/en/docs/reference/terms.md

 FIDO Cross-Device Authentication (CDA) allows a passkey from one device to be used to sign in on another device.
 For example, your phone can be linked to your laptop, allowing you to use a passkey from your phone to sign into a service on your laptop.

 CDA is powered by the FIDO Client-to-Authenticator Protocol (CTAP) using "hybrid" transport.
 CTAP is implemented by authenticators and client platforms, not Relying Parties.

+## Device Public Key (DPK)

+A Device Public Key (DPK) is a device-bound key that can be requested by a [Relying Party (RP)](#relying-party-rp) for higher assurance scenarios where device contintuity signals are desired.
+If supported by the authenticator, a signature from both the passkey and DPK are returned.

+> Example: Say that a sign-in request appears at a website along with some geolocation signal that has not been seen for this user account before, and is outside of the typical usage hours observed for the account.
+The risk may be deemed high enough not to allow the request, even with an assertion by a passkey on its own.
+But if a signature by a device-bound key that is well established for this user can also be presented, then that may tip the balance.

+Just like a passkey, DPKs are unique to each RP.

+<a href="https://w3c.github.io/webauthn/#device-public-key" target="_blank"><button type="button" class="btn btn-light">Spec Reference (L3 Draft) <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>

 ## Discoverable Credential